Neotys-Labs/NewRelic/README.md

 ## Analyse results in NeoLoad

-All the metrics retrieved from New Relic are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **Graph** tab, category **External Data**.
+All the metrics retrieved from New Relic are available on the NeoLoad Controller (live during the test, and after the test is executed), in the **External Data** tab.

 <p align="center"><img src="/screenshots/neoload_external_data_graphs.png" alt="NeoLoad Graphs External Data" /></p>